robbert-vdh/yabridge/README.md

   scheduling which requires this limit to be set for it to work.
 You may also want to give [this](https://github.com/robbert-vdh/dotfiles#pipewire) optimized PipeWire configuration a try.

-- If you have the `WINEPREFIX` environment variable set and you _don't_ want all of your plugins to use that specific Wine prefix, then you should unset it to allow yabridge to automatically detect Wine prefixes for you.

 - If you're seeing errors related to Wine either when running `yabridgectl sync` or when trying to load a plugin, then it can be that your installed version of